What is the Center?

 The Asian Display includes over 20 mounts, including blue sheep, Mongolian gazelle, axis deer, yak, and Siberian ibex.
 The European Display includes, among other specimens, mounts of red deer and wild boar, while the Australian Display includes animals such as the red kangaroo, wallaby, and brush-tailed possum.

-The Educational Resource Center has a library and a computer facility for students conducting wildlife research.
+The Card/Riley Conservation and Wildlife Education Center features an Educational Resource Center that includes a library and computer facility for students conducting wildlife research.
 A tactile display area enables visitors to handle many different types of animal pelts and to compare horns and antlers.
 The meeting room area, which is available for public use, is complete with projection facilities and seating for up to 40 people.